rolling-scopes-school/tasks/devops/modules/monitoring-configuration/README.md

 It's easy to miss some important change in your service when relying only on visual observation of related metrics.
 To avoid such situations, it's crucial to have good alerting service.
 In this task you need to configure Alertmanager (https://prometheus.io/docs/alerting/latest/alertmanager/) - a Prometheus' component, which might be used to send alerts via various channels.

-You task is to configure multiple alerts for such events as:
+Your task is to configure multiple alerts for such events as:

 - high CPU utilization on any node of your cluster;
 - lack of CPU cores capacity on any node of your cluster;